Rick van Drongelen: Career

 Van Drongelen is a youth exponent from Sparta Rotterdam.
 He made his team debut on 4 December 2015 against FC Volendam replacing Thomas Verhaar in extra time.

 On 3 August 2017, Van Drongelen joined Bundesliga club Hamburger SV on a five-year deal.
 The transfer fee paid to Sparta Rotterdam was reported as €3 million.

 On 15 June 2021, Van Drongelen signed with Union Berlin.
 On 31 January 2022, Van Drongelen was loaned to Mechelen until the end of the season.
+He made his debut for Mechelen on 6 February 2022, as an 87th-minute substitute in a 3–2 win over Beerschot.

+On the morning of 4 May 2022, van Drongelen was involved in a car accident where his vehicle collided with another - the driver of the other vehicle, an 18-year old, died in the collision, whilst van Drongelen was hospitalised and released a day later.

+On 11 July 2023, van Drongelen signed a three-year contract with Samsunspor in Turkey.